 Refactoring is praised everywhere.
-And I’m not here to say it isn’t important; it is our finest weapon in the perpetual war against entropy.
-But every time you refactor something, there is a risk that you introduce a new bug.
+I don’t claim that it isn’t important; it’s our finest weapon in the unending war against entropy.
+But every time we refactor a piece of code, we risk introducing bugs.
 The risk can be reduced with robust testing, as we’ll see below.
 But it will never go away completely.

-You need to balance the need for refactoring against the need for reliability and stability.
-Ask yourself questions like, how long will the software be maintained? how important is reliability and stability to it? how much do you expect the intended change will improve the code? and so on.
-Think critically.
-We often start refactoring code not because it is in a particularly bad condition but because we can and know how to do it.
-But that is a mistake.
-We are making ourselves slaves to the politician’s syllogism, which, adapted somewhat, says: we must refactor things; I can refactor this thing; therefore, I must refactor this thing.
+One must think critically.
+We often start refactoring code not because it is in a particularly bad state but simply because we can and know how to do it.
+That is a mistake.
+When we do, we shackle ourselves to the politician’s syllogism, which (adapted somewhat) says: we must refactor things; I can refactor this thing; therefore, I must refactor this thing.

 2. If You Do Have to Make a Change, Make It As Small As Possible #

 The second maxim is a corollary of the first.
-It begins with the observation that, in practice, it can be tempting to make some changes that are not directly related to whatever it is you are doing at the time.
-For example, maybe you are fixing a bug but notice that the component or function you’re looking at is very long and could, so you reason, be split up into several smaller, composable functions.
+It begins with the observation that, in practice, it can be tempting to make some changes that are not directly related to whatever it is we are doing at the time.
+For example, say we are fixing a bug but notice that the component or function we’re looking at is very long and could – so we reason – be split up into several smaller, composable functions.
 That’s an admirable aim.
-But it increases the risk of introducing a new bug, at least in the short term.
-If it happens, consider not making that additional change, or, if you do decide to go through with it, making the change separately from the fix.
-That is better because small, monadic changes are easier to test and easier to review.
+But it increases the risk of introducing new bugs, at least in the short term.
+When we notice such things, we should consider not making that additional change, or, if we do decide to go through with it, making the change separately from the fix.
+(That is better because small, monadic changes are easier to test and easier to review.)

 3. If You Want to Refactor Something, Make Sure It’s Covered by Automated Tests #

 Imagine that you are a spy.
-You are breaking into somebody’s apartment in order to find and take copies of some or other document.
-Being a good spy, it is important to you that that the owner of the apartment doesn’t notice that you’ve been there.
-So before rummaging around, you take photos of every room in order that, once you have found and copied the document, you can restore the apartment to its original condition.
-The photos you have taken are an external check on whether you are leaving the room in the same condition that you found it in.
+You are breaking into somebody’s apartment in order to find and take copies of such-and-such a document.
+Being a good spy, it is important to you that the owner of the apartment doesn’t notice that you’ve been there.
+So before rummaging around, you take photographs of every room in order that, once you have found and copied the document, you can restore the apartment to its original condition.
+The photographs you have taken are an external check on whether you are leaving the room in the same condition that you found it in.
 It doesn’t guarantee that nothing is out of place.
 But it increases the probability that there’s no discernible change.